 STARBUCKS - WHAT'S A GOOD BRAND NAME?

 A business is comprised of many different parts, all working in tandem to ensure the smooth operation and growth of the company.
-It is important at the early stages of building a business that owners take every possible opportunity to get an advantage over their competitors and stake their place in the market.
+It is important at the early stages of building a business that owners take every possible opportunity to get an advantage over their competitors and establish their place in the market.
 One of the most important choices at this early stage is picking the right name.

 A brand name is all about communicating the ethos of the brand through a kind of cultural shorthand; a word or two that has instant connotations of a particular company, product or service, an image, a way of life.